BrianSeong99/plonky3_rangecheck/README.md

 ## Plonky3 Range Check Implementations
 If you are building any of the above systems on top of Plonky3, there are several ways to build range check constraints for different range and have it optimized.
 In this tutorial, I have created 4 examples, where each tailored to different finite fields and optimization levels.
 We'll explore four implementations, progressing from simple to more complex:

-- Mersenne31 (m31) - The simplest implementation
+- Mersenne31 (m31) - The simplest implementation of the series, implementation for Mersenne31 field range check
 - BabyBear v1 - A basic implementation for the BabyBear field
 - Goldilocks v1 - Range check for the Goldilocks field
-- BabyBear v2 - An optimized version of BabyBear (inspired by [SP1](https://github.com/succinctlabs/sp1/blob/dev/crates/core/machine/src/operations/baby_bear_range.rs) from Succinct Labs)
+- BabyBear v2 - An optimized version of BabyBear field

 > These examples were ran on M2 Pro Max MacBook Pro with 16GB of RAM.